JakubBartoszewicz/DeePaC/README.md

 # DeePaC

-DeePaC is a python package and a CLI tool for predicting labels (e.g. pathogenic potentials) from short DNA sequences (e.g. Illumina reads) with reverse-complement neural networks.
+DeePaC is a python package and a CLI tool for predicting labels (e.g. pathogenic potentials) from short DNA sequences (e.g. Illumina reads) with interpretable reverse-complement neural networks.
 For details, see our preprint on bioRxiv:
 <https://www.biorxiv.org/content/10.1101/535286v3> and the paper in *Bioinformatics*: <https://doi.org/10.1093/bioinformatics/btz541>.
+For details regarding the interpretability functionalities of DeePaC, see the preprint here: <https://www.biorxiv.org/content/10.1101/2020.01.29.925354v2>

 Documentation can be found here:
 <https://rki_bioinformatics.gitlab.io/DeePaC/>.